M5ez/M5ez/README.md

   main.downOnLast("first|down");
 ```

 Note that the "first" and "last" are button *names* with special functions, and "up" and "down" are *captions* with special functions (they are replaced by triangle arrows).
-The first two and last two are actually synonyms: they do they same thing, it's just clearer to use the second form when creating an image menu that is horizontal.
+The first two and last two functions are actually synonyms: they do they same thing, it's just clearer to use the second form when creating an image menu (which is horizontal).

 **`void txtFont(const GFXfont* font)`**